celifurbis/celifurbis/README.md

 ## 🌱 I’m currently learning

 To develop myself not only professionally but, more importantly, as a person.
+Professionally learning advanced data analytics techniques, focusing on machine learning and statistical methods.
+I'm also exploring different data visualization tools to represent complex datasets better.

 ## 💞️ I’m looking

-To collaborate on improvement approaches for each process.
+To collaborate on improvement approaches for each process and to collaborate on projects that involve data exploration, analysis, and visualization.
+I'm eager to contribute to projects where I can apply and enhance my skills in Python and SQL.

 ## 🔧 Technologies I use